Khulikaroj/Assignment1/README.md

 In 2015, Quicken Loans launched “Rocket Mortgage” which is a mobile application for mortgage lending and mortgage assistance resource.
 The application helps customers go through mortgage application one step at a time and keep them feel comfortable and casual enough to borrow a six-figure loan.
 They can customize loan term to suit their financial statement.
 Prospect customers can also use the application to do research on their available options for the new loan or refinancing loan.

-Key technology of digital mortgage lending provided by Rocket Mortgage is the automated underwriting system.
+Key technology of digital mortgage lending provided by Rocket Mortgage is the automated underwriting system (AUS) which utilize machine learning and algorithm to analyse credit profile and make decision on loan approval.
 With this technology, customer will be able to know the preapproval result within 8 minutes.
 This stage is when borrowers can lock their mortgage rate, called RateShield.
 It is critical in seizing the opportunity during fast drop in interest rate.
-XXX more technical detail on automated underwriting and compared to other lenders.

-Another key advantages of Rocket Mortgage application are how it links all your essential financial background such as bank and investment account from almost all U.S. financial institutions.
+Another key advantages that Rocket Mortgage have over other lenders are how it links all your essential financial background such as bank and investment account from almost all U.S. financial institutions.
 Besides, it can link employment data from majority of American companies.
 Moreover, the application is also user friendly.
 Feeds in the application will help you keep up with to-do list, e-sign documents and monitor the loan process.
 With appraisal waiver in place from last year, the digital mortgage lending market size could have more room to expand.

 ## Landscape
 Playing field in mortgage and real estate financial services could be broke down into real estate investment and mortgage lending services.
 Quicken Loans fall into the latter landscape together with Lending Tree, Blend, SoFi, Reali, Roostify, HouseCanary, States Title, Morty, and Spruce.
 Beside FinTech firms in the same league, major banks are also competing in this digital mortgage lending landscape.
 Faster and cheaper services are the direction that players in this field are gearing toward.
 Digitalization trend in mortgage lending also force banks to develop in-house online platform for mortgage application Recently, Quicken Loans jumped into a do-everything-in-getting-a-home business.
 Rocket Home was just launched and offer a platform for searching and buying house.
 Key competitor in this field would be Zillow and traditional real estates agents.